 Management principles include stabilization, diagnosing and reversing the cause and decreasing harm to the patient.
-All patients with acute ischemic stroke have to be evaluated for suitability to thrombolytic therapy or invasive procedures (Table 1).
+All patients with acute ischemic stroke have to be evaluated for suitability to thrombolytic therapy or invasive procedures (see Table 2).

 |Clinical diagnosis of ischemic stroke causing measurable neurologic deficit

 Onset of symptoms <4.5 hours before beginning treatment; if the exact time of stroke onset is not known, it is defined as the last time the patient was known to be normal

 Significant stroke or head trauma in the previous three months

 Arterial puncture at a noncompressible site in the previous seven days

 Symptoms suggestive of subarachnoid hemorrhage

 Persistent blood pressure elevation (systolic ≥185 mmHg or diastolic ≥110 mmHg)

 Acute bleeding diathesis, including but not limited to conditions defined in Hematologic'